-The head of HR for this growing company was faced with a hiring plan that couldn’t be achieved with their current resources.
+The head of HR for this startup was faced with a hiring plan that couldn’t be achieved with their current resources.
+They had a math problem: even if HR did nothing but interview candidates, they couldn’t close vacancies fast enough to meet business needs.
 While line managers were involved in the interview and selection process, HR was taking the lead in most of the phone screening and face to face interviews.
 In addition, there wasn’t a consistent approach for job posting that would promote their employer brand and create some passive sourcing opportunities.

 What we did

-We reworked their hiring process and workforce planning to meet business growth targets.
-The workforce plan was prioritized so that everyone knew what roles had to be filled first across both the sales and operations functions.
-Knowing that the organization was going to continue to grow at this rate, we also added a position for a full time recruiter once the organization hit 70 headcount.
+As a next step, we took a look at the workforce plan and how it tied to business growth targets.
+We set priorities so that everyone understood what had to be filled first across both sales and operations functions.
+Knowing that the company planned to continue to grow, we also added a vacancy for a full time recruiting once the organization hit 70 headcount.

 We implemented a subscription based applicant tracking system (ATS) that offered them a career landing page, the ability to post for free or at heavily discounted rates on dozens of job posting sites and allowed all resumes to come in to one place.
 The system performed an initial technical screening based on skills and an easy rating system where we could triage candidates for further review.
 They also added a outside skills assessment for certain job families.